What is an ombudsperson?

 Confidentiality is essential to ombuds practice.
 Some visitors may choose to give the Faculty Ombudsperson permission to take action that would reveal their identity, while others ask that no action be taken that would lead to a risk of disclosure.
 The Ombudsperson will respect the visitor’s choice regarding disclosure, except in limited circumstances: 1) where risk of imminent threat to individuals or the University exists; 2) when required by law, 3) in accordance with University of Missouri System Collected Rules and Regulations 600.020, the Faculty Ombudsperson is considered a non-professional counselor and hence is not considered a mandated report in Title IX matters.

 The Faculty Ombudsperson provides informal assistance only.
 This means that if you want to file a grievance or file a formal complaint of any kind, you will be referred to another office.
 However, the Faculty Ombudsperson office is a good place to start a conversation that may help you determine if a formal process is the right one for you.

 The Faculty Ombudsperson remains impartial.
 This means that she advocates neither for the visitor nor the University administration.
 The Faculty Ombudsperson Office does advocate for a fair, equitable, and respectful workplace.

 The Faculty Ombudsperson is independent.
-This means that, while she reports to the Office of the Provost and Executive Vice Chancellor, she is not a member of management, and has sole discretion over how to react to visitors concerns.
+This means that, while she reports to the Office of the Provost and Executive Vice Chancellor, she is not a member of management, and has sole discretion over how to react to visitors' concerns.

 Although the Faculty Ombuds is a part-time appointment, she will make every effort to meet with you, either in person or by phone, as quickly as possible.
 During the academic year, she is able to meet with you at any mutually agreed-upon time.
 During semester breaks and the summer, her availability is more limited due to study abroad demands and personal time off.